fvwmorg/fvwm/manpages/fvwm.rst

 Mouse (rxvt) 3 A A **WindowList**

-Note that Fvwm actually intercepts all events for a window−specific binding and (if the focused window doesn’t match any of the bindings) sends a synthetic copy of the event to the window.
+Note that |fvwm| actually intercepts all events for a window−specific binding and (if the focused window doesn’t match any of the bindings) sends a synthetic copy of the event to the window.
 This should be transparent to most applications, however (for security reasons) some